SomanathSB/Dictionary/README.md

 # Dictionary
 A dictionary website made using HTML,CSS,js and bootstrap.
 API of API Ninjas has been integrated here for providing meaning of words and other informations about the word itself.
-User canenter in word in search area and can get meaning after clicking on search button.
+User can enter word in the search area and can get meaning of the word after clicking on the search button.